 This five-course sequence focuses on civic studies, which sees the citizen as a "creative agent," who through public work, engages with others to promote civic renewal in communities.
 Important strands of study include managing common resources and assets; deliberative democracy; public work and the study of public participation in development; and incorporating social science ideas as practical wisdom that lays the foundation for real solutions to community problems.

-- EDU601: Educators as Researchers (RC) (3 hours) - EDU602: Framing and Researching the Problem (RC) (3 hours) - EDU689: Foundations of Community and Equity (3 hours) - EDU690: Civic Engagement (3 hours) - EDU697: Leadership and Advocacy (3 hours) - Educational Leadership Program
+- EDU601: Foundations of Research (3 hours)

+- EDU602: Engaging in Research (3 hours)

+- EDU689: Foundations of Community and Equity (3 hours)

+- EDU690: Civic Engagement (3 hours)

+- EDU697: Leadership and Advocacy (3 hours)

+- Master of Arts in Teaching